Elgin Baylor: Early life

 Elgin "Rabbit" Baylor was born in Washington, D.C., on September 16, 1934, the son of Uzziel (Lewis) and John Wesley Baylor.
 He began playing basketball when he was 14.
+He was named after the Elgin National Watch Company, who made his father's favorite watch.

 Although he grew up near a D.C. city recreation center, African Americans were banned from using the facilities, and Baylor had limited access to basketball courts growing up.
 He had two basketball-playing brothers, Sal and Kermit.
 After stints at Southwest Boys Club and Brown Jr. High, Baylor was a three-time All-City player in high school.

 Baylor played his first two years of high school basketball at Phelps Vocational High School in the 1951 and 1952 seasons.
 At the time, public schools in Washington, D.C., were segregated, so he only played against other black high school teams.
-There he set his first area scoring record of 44 points versus Cardozo H.S.
+There, Baylor set his first area scoring record of 44 points, versus Cardozo H.S.
 During his two All-City years at Phelps, he averaged 18.5 and 27.6 points per season.
 He did not perform well academically and dropped out of school (1952–53) to work in a furniture store and play basketball in the local recreational leagues.